EVERSE-ResearchSoftware/RSQKit/pages/research_software.md

 ---
-title: Research Software
+title: What is Research Software?
 descriptions: Different aspects of and perspectives on research software
 ---

-## What is Research Software?

 There are various definitions of research software.
 The following two definitions are borrowed from [*"Defining Research Software: a controversial discussion"*][defining-rs] -